 In my experience most people can become pain-free or at least quite comfortable.
 Reassuring the person you are caring for that they will be kept comfortable will eliminate a lot of their fear—fear that they might not be sharing with you.

-Rule #4: Be Honest With Each Other About the Implications
+Rule #4: Be Honest With Each Other About the Implications of the Illness

 The debilitating nature of fibromyalgia—along with the caregiver’s possible lack of understanding of the disease—can result in a very difficult situation.
 But each illness presents its own set of challenges.